MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 For more information on which Microsoft modules work with PowerShell 7.0, see the [Module Compatibility Table](TODO).

-## Improved ForEach-Object with parallelism support
+## Parallel execution added to ForEach-Object

 The `ForEach-Object` cmdlet, which iterates items in a collection, now has built-in parallelism with the new **Parallel** parameter.